When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Soft, lightweight bedding can help keep sleepers comfortable throughout the night.
 Bamboo sheets are most known for being breathable, preventing sleepers from overheating throughout the night.

-Bamboo sheets are made with bamboo fibers, which can be processed in several different ways.
-As a result, bamboo is a versatile textile that can be woven to have a lustrous, matte, or textured feel.
+These sheets are made with bamboo fibers, which can be processed into rayon or viscose in several different ways.
+Bamboo-derived fabric is a versatile textile that can be woven with a lustrous, matte, or textured feel.
 The lightweight fabric wicks away moisture and prevents heat retention.
 Bamboo sheets are durable, but special care should be taken to preserve the feel of the soft fabric.

 Bamboo itself is a renewable resource.
 However, there are considerations that shoppers should keep in mind to make sure the bamboo sheets they purchase are ethically and sustainably made.
 We’ll take a closer look at how bamboo sheets are manufactured, and what the differences are between each type of bamboo-derived textile.